openyurtio/openyurt/pkg/yurthub/README.md

 2. Add `Edge-Cache: true` to the http request header.
 3. Add `User-Agent: {component-name}` to the http request header.
 Please avoid using the built-in agent names such as kubelet/flannel/coredns/kube-proxy.
 4. Add `Accept: application/json` or `Accept: application/vnd.kubernetes.protobuf` to the http request header based on the required serialization format.

+## Trouble Shooting

+1. When you want to test the autonomy function of edge node by restarting the edge node.
+The yurt-hub maybe can't startup.

+   This is because the startup parameters of yurt-hub are configured to read the environment variables of apiserver, but kubelet cannot access apiserver through yurt-hub because yurt-hub is abnormal.
+So you may need to temporarily modify the startup parameters of yurt-hub `--server-addr=https://$(KUBERNETES_SERVICE_HOST):$(KUBERNETES_SERVICE_PORT_HTTPS)` to
+   `--server-addr=https://{apiserver-service-cluster-ip}:{apiserver-service-cluster-port}` or `--server-addr=https://{master-node-ip}:{apiserver-port}` in `yurthub.yaml`.

+   **`apiserver-service-cluster-ip` and `apiserver-service-cluster-port` can find by `kubectl get svc -n default`, there is a named `kubernetes` service is what you want.
+   If you want to use this please make sure your kube-proxy is running properly**